top of page

 Practical Example: Defense Contractor Achieving CMMC Compliance

 A mid-sized defense contractor needed to meet CMMC Level 3 to qualify for new DoD contracts.
+Within six months, the contractor passed their CMMC audit and secured multiple contracts, demonstrating how GCC High can simplify compliance efforts.
 Their existing IT environment lacked sufficient controls for handling CUI.
 After migrating to GCC High, they:

 • Implemented MFA and conditional access to secure user logins.